Geosmartncku/SCMPM/README.md

 **Input**: - (1) Data/Newcase/1/airbox.csv; (2) Data/Newcase/1/EPA.csv; (3) Data/TWN_shp/gadm36_TWN_shp

+# Software
+All the codes are exlusively written for MATLAB environment.

 # Credit
 All the codes and data are written & provided by: